 Language is a central element of the curriculum and is at the heart of pupils’ learning.
 An essential element of language learning is understanding the many forms that language can take.
 Learning to communicate in a foreign language also helps pupils to develop intercultural awareness and to understand the need to act with empathy and responsibility towards others.
 Learning other languages enables young people to make connections with different people and their cultures and to play a fuller part as global citizens.

-Pupils learn French through Listening and Talking with some Reading and Writing.
+Pupils learn French and Spanish through Listening and Talking with some Reading and Writing.
 Topics include Self and Family, Colours, Animals, Weather, Seasons, Food and Drink.
 Pupils also learn about French culture and festivals such as French Christmas traditions and Bastille day.
 Spanish is experiential in S3, 4, 5 and 6 at present and national examinations are set as appropriate.
 French is a Masterclass in the Senior Phase.

 The course follows the experiences and outcomes as outlined within a Curriculum for Excellence.